Create your own unique farmhouse decor with these DIY stamped books using cheap paperback books, chalk paint and rubber stamps.

 (Did you know I’m a huge fan of chalk painting and have all my best tips on the blog?)

-We recently remodeled one of our bathrooms (see the full reveal here.)
-I thought it would be adorable to have stamped books wrapped in jute with “be our guest” on them.
+We remodeled one of our bathrooms in my former home (see the full reveal here.)
+I thought it would be adorable to have a stamped book stack wrapped in jute or twine with “be our guest” on them.

-My husband built these floating shelves and they’re a favorite addition to this space!
+These floating shelves and were a favorite addition to this space!

-I added a ribbon to these and set them on my chalk painted table right by the front door.
+I added a ribbon to these “thankful, grateful, blessed” books and set them on my chalk painted table right by the front door for Thanksgiving.

 By stacking them in a basket lined with scrapbook paper, it sets them apart and adds interest to this little table.